Julian Schauerte

-Julian Schauerte (born 2 April 1988) is a German professional footballer who plays as a right-back for 1.
-FC Kaan-Marienborn.
+Julian Schauerte (born 2 April 1988) is a German professional footballer who plays as a right-back for FC Gütersloh.

 Club career

 Schauerte comes from Grafschaft a locality in the municipality Schmallenberg.
 He was born in the neighboring town of Lennestadt and grew up in the town of Schmallenberg.
 He first played for DJK Grafschaft in the youth before switching to Bayer Leverkusen in 2001.

 Schauerte moved to Fortuna Düsseldorf in the 2014–15 season.

-In the season 2018–19 he played for K.A.S.
+In the 2018–19 season, he played for K.A.S.
 Eupen, a team in the Jupiler Pro League.
 However, the club announced on 30 May 2019, that they had terminated the contract of the player by mutuel consent.

 Seven days later, he signed with SC Preußen Münster for the 2019–20 season.